Dell-Networking/PoC-SONiC-template/README.md

 ## 👏 How to Contribute

 We welcome contributions to the project.
-Please reference the CONTRIBUTING guide for more details.
+Please reference the [CONTRIBUTING](https://github.com/Dell-Networking/PoC-Index/blob/main/CONTRIBUTING.md) guide in the PoC-Index repo for more details (this guide is common across Dell Networking PoC projects).